Robin W. Wilkins, Ph.D.

 As a concert violinist, Dr. Wilkins has performed at Carnegie Hall (Annapolis Chamber Orchestra), John F. Kennedy Center Concert Hall (National Chamber Orchestra), and numerous national and international orchestras including Indianapolis Chamber Orchestra, National Gallery Orchestra, Palm Beach Opera and Symphony (under award-winning Maestro Anton Guadagno), to name a few.

-She has also performed and nationally toured with, among others, notable Grammy award-winning artists as Vince Gill, Natalie Cole and Perry Como, as well as Al Jarreau, Burt Bacharach and Emmanuel Axe, Nadia Solerno-Sonnenberg, Pinchas Zuckerman, Itzhak Perlman, among others.
+She has also performed and nationally toured with, among others, notable Grammy award-winning artists such as Vince Gill, Natalie Cole and Perry Como, as well as Al Jarreau, Burt Bacharach and Emmanuel Axe, Nadia Solerno-Sonnenberg, Pinchas Zuckerman, Itzhak Perlman, among others.
 Her symphony performances include Maestros Riccardo Muti, Samuel Adler, Nick Perrito, and Isaiah Jackson.
 Her years as a concert violinist also include summer workshops and as an award-winning Director of Symphony Orchestras for Langley HS in McLean Va and Fairfax County Schools.

 Click here to read more...